-A number of factors can cause to depression, Diet plays a huge role in depression.
-Sometimes, when they’re depressed, people eat to help them overcome or to make them feel better but, turn to have the opposite effect.
-Eating junk food when you’re depressed and can make you feel even worse.
+A number of factors can lead to depression, and your diet plays a huge role.
+Sometimes, when people are depressed, they eat to help them overcome or to make them feel better however they have the opposite effect.
+Eating junk food when you’re depressed can make you feel even worse.
 Your appetite is goes for toss and you feel hungry.

-Your brain gets craving and it needs a lot of energy to work properly when you are in “depression”.
+Your brain begins craving food and it needs a lot of energy to work properly when you are in “depression”.

-- Don’t skip meals as you don’t realize what a harm takes on health and state of mind.
+- Don’t skip meals as you don’t realize how it harms your health and state of mind.
 Eating regular meals at regular intervals is the beginning of a healthy diet.

 - Complex carbs can be a good choice when you’re feeling down.
 So go for fruits, vegetables and high in fiber food choice.

 - Omega-3s improve your brain’s functional ability.
 Fish, nuts, flaxseed oil, nuts, dark-green leafy vegetables are a good source of it.

 - Avoiding refined sugar is another way to improve your mood.
 Sugar may make you feel active at first, but it won’t take long for failure.

 - Selenium is an essential mineral, and it works for preventing or managing depression.
 It’s best food source is brazilian nuts (one ounce will get you over 500 micrograms)

 - Supplementing with B12, B6 and folic acid improves your body’s response to antidepressant medication.
 Sources are meat, eggs, walnut, avocado, seafood, green leafy vegetables.

 - Dark chocolate, in particular, is known to lower blood pressure, adding to a feeling of calm.